Skip to content Skip to sidebar Skip to footer

 • Application of top coat.

-The top coat application as the final step is purposed to make a protection to the finishing resulted, to make gloss of the finish and to make smooth surface on the finish.
-Spray the top coat evenly to overall surface.
-Use the low or semi gloss sheen non yellowing top coat.
+The top coat application as the final step is purposed to make a protection to the finished result, to make gloss of the finish, and to make a smooth surface on the finish.
+Spray the top coat evenly to the overall surface.
+Use the low- or semi-gloss sheen non-yellowing top coat for this finish.

-Post a Comment for "Antique white finish with wash off technique."
+Post a Comment for "Antique White Wash with Wash Off Technique"